 Edward R. Burns, M.D., Executive Dean

 Dr. Edward Burns is the Executive Dean of the Albert Einstein College of Medicine of Yeshiva University.
 In this capacity, he has responsibility for the support of clinical and basic science research, the College's Doctoral and Post-Doctoral programs, the clinical and scientific relationships with the College's Hospital Affiliates, the development of scientific discoveries into biomedical technology and the licensing of these technologies to pharmaceutical and biotechnology partners.
-He also oversees the College's policies relating to the responsible conduct of research and biomedical ethics.
+He also oversees the College's policies relating to the responsible conduct of research and biomedical ethics as well as the Office of Diversity Enhancement.

 Dr. Burns is a graduate of Yeshiva University and received his M.D. degree from Einstein.
 Over a twenty-year period he has been a faculty member of the College and is a Professor in the Departments of Pathology and Medicine.
 He served as Director of Clinical Hematology at Einstein Hospital and Vice-Chairman and Director of Laboratories at Einstein and Montefiore Hospitals.
 He has over 50 publications, has authored a textbook and holds five U.S. patents for his own inventions.